ttessarolo/TTL-MAP-ARRAY/Readme.md

 // Global expire: key='foo', value='bar'
 ```

-## Array-like Access with [index]
+## Array-like Get and Set with [index]

-TTLMapArray supports direct access to its elements using the array index notation, just like a native JavaScript array:
+TTLMapArray supports direct access to its elements using the array index notation, just like a native JavaScript array.
+You can both read and assign values by index:

 ```js
 const arr = new TTLMapArray();